Aliases for ATF4 Gene

 GeneCards Summary for ATF4 Gene

 ATF4 (Activating Transcription Factor 4) is a Protein Coding gene.
 Diseases associated with ATF4 include t-cell leukemia.
-Among its related pathways are Transport to the Golgi and subsequent modification and Insulin secretion.
+Among its related pathways are cGMP-PKG signaling pathway and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is ATF5.

 UniProtKB/Swiss-Prot for ATF4 Gene